LBCrion/sfwbar/doc/sfwbar.rst

 -GtkWidget-hexpand    specify if a widget should expand horizontally to occupy
                       available space. [true|false]
 -GtkWidget-vexpand    as above, for vertical expansion.
+-ScaleImage-color     Specify a color to repaint an image with.
+The image will
+                      be painted with this color using image's alpha channel as a mask.
+The color's own alpha value can be used to tint an image.
 ===================== =============

 Taskbar and pager buttons are assigned the following styles